retroBro3/CP_codings/Notes/README.md

 &nbsp;
 ## Mathematical algorithm
 ### Extended euclidean algorithm

-Used to find co-effecient of
+Why do we need extended euclidean algorithm:
+1. To find co-effecient value of a and b in **ax + by** equation if a and b are given.

 ax + by = gcd(a, b) .... (i)